AndreJacobsPy/ai-academy-capstone/README.md

 The data we will be using collects information about prior student experience, background of students immediate family, demographic information, and basic economic indicators.
+Our deliverable will help institutions to know their students better in regard to their likely outcome and be able to provide resources to those in need of assistance, to counter high dropout rates.

 [^1]: Article about dropout rates [support link](https://research.com/universities-colleges/college-dropout-rates)